OHDSI/Andromeda/cran-comments.md

 ## Downstream dependencies

-DatabaseConnector is used by Cyclops, TreatmentPatterns, CohortAlgebra, DatabaseConnector, which were tested with this new version.
-No issues were found.
+Andromeda is used by Cyclops, FeatureExtraction, PatientLevelPrediction, TreatmentPatterns, CohortAlgebra, DatabaseConnector, and ResultModelManager, which were tested with this new version.

+Issues were found with TreatmentPatterns.
+The author has been notified and he will create a new release when this version of Andromeda has been released.